 - Vivaplex, 12, Amber, 2 oz, Round Glass Jars, with Inner Liners and black Lids

-Fill a medium saucepan with water and put on stove top to simmer.
+Fill a medium saucepan with water and put on the stovetop to simmer.
 Place coconut oil, olive oil, and beeswax in wide mouth Mason jar and place in simmering water.
 Allow oils and beeswax to melt, stirring occasionally.
-While oils and wax melts, place 5 drops of each essential oil into the 2 oz. jars.
+While oils and wax melt, place 5 drops of each essential oil into the 2 oz. jars.
 Once beeswax and oils have melted and combined, pour into the prepared 2 oz. jars.
-The pouring action should combined the essential oils with the melted beeswax and coconut/olive oils, but I still like to give them a stir with a wooden skewer to make sure they are well blended.
+The pouring action should combine the essential oils with the melted beeswax and coconut/olive oils, but I still like to stir them with a wooden skewer to make sure they are well blended.
 Cover and let rest for at least 12 hours before using.

 Not only is this salve perfect for soothing dry winter skin, but I always have it on hand any time of the year for minor scrapes, bumps, bruises or skin irritations.
 Family and friends love to receive it as a gift, and I am often asked when I’ll be making up another batch.

-This easy recipe is simple to make, and is the perfect starting point for anyone who is interested in preparing easy, natural skin care options for their family.
-Planning to make a batch for your family?
+This easy recipe is simple to make and is the perfect starting point for anyone interested in preparing easy, natural skincare options for their family — planning to make a batch for your family?
 Email us and let us know how it turned out and your favorite uses for your new salve.
 Make your own healing salve for winter skin.

 For more information on aromatherapy and aromatherapy recipes, visit PA Doula and Wellness LLC at www.PAdoula.com.
 For information on aromatherapy or herbalist training, visit Heart of Herbs Herbal School at www.heartofherbs.com